jneem/jekyll-now/_posts/tikz/pijul.md

 ```

 Now let's try swapping the shoes and garbage lines.
 If we were to swap the
-shoes and garbage lines in the dagle, we would end up with the exact same
+shoes and garbage lines in the digle, we would end up with the exact same
-dagle.
+digle.
 But what if we try swapping those lines in the file that pijul rendered?
 In that case, pijul interprets the result like this:

 ```tikz